MarcoKuehne/marcokuehne.github.io/README.md

 Make changes to the `README.md` via GitHub web interface.
 I need to `pull` these changes into RStudio.
 Check the right upper panel "Diff".
 Select `pull`.
 You can also find big blue down and green up arrows.

+I add this sentence.
+I save on RStudio, thus it appears as a change in the Git panel.

 Some more git commands for the terminal:

 git init